thecuriousneutrino/TriggerApplication/UserTools/ReconDataOut/README.md

 ## Data

-* Sets up a `TTree` called `reconTree` which is filled with the result of every reconstruction taken from the data member
+* Sets up a `TTree` called `reconTree` which is filled with the result of every reconstruction taken from the data member `RecoInfo`
     	* `EventNum`
       	* `TriggerNum`
 	* `NDigits`